prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface RevealResponse {
-      // List of the mint's blinded RSA signatures on the new coins.
+      // List of the exchange's blinded RSA signatures on the new coins.
 Each
       // element in the array is another JSON object which contains the signature
       // in the "ev_sig" field.
       ev_sigs: BlindedRsaSignature[];